 Applications are encouraged from students interested in learning how to conduct research in a modern academic research laboratory under the guidance of experienced scientists.
 The Summer Research Program experience provides excellent preparation for students interested in subsequently pursuing a graduate degree.
 Although students from other years may apply, this opportunity is most fitting for a student at the end of the junior year of undergraduate studies.

-For more information about the 2017 Summer Research Program faculty research projects, please see our research page.
+For more information about the 2018 Summer Research Program projects, please see our faculty research projects page.